 Combat Sex Stereotyping in the Workplace

-- An employer should adopt gender neutral terms in the workplace that will help dispel gender-related stereotypes.
-Managers and supervisors should avoid making any generalizations based on gender.
+- An employer should adopt gender neutral terms in the workplace and in job descriptions to help dispel sex-related stereotypes.
+Managers and supervisors should avoid making generalizations based on sex.

 - All employees, including managers and supervisors, should be educated and trained on what constitutes sex stereotyping, the problems associated with stereotyping and the legal risks involved.

-- An employer should develop and implement innovative HR policies, including dependent care benefits, flexible work arrangements, parental leave, and child care options, which address family concerns and lessen the stereotype of female issues.
+- An employer should develop and implement innovative HR policies, including dependent care benefits, flexible work arrangements, parental leave, and child care options, and address these as family concerns to counter the stereotype of these being "women's issues."